Cannibal Corpse has always been a controversial and polarizing band.

-Musically, this L.P. is much more varied and interesting than the band's
+Musically, this L.P. is much more varied and interesting than the

-much different than the more guttural approach that he would adopt for the next release, utilizing more of a dry and raspy
+are much different than the more guttural approach that he would adopt for the next release, utilizing more of a dry and raspy

 sound that really gives the impression of a half-rotted corpse that has just clawed its way from the damp soil of an ancient

 grave.
-This adds so much more to the deathlike atmosphere of the album, it is really unbelievable that so many Death Metal
+This adds so much more to the deathlike atmosphere of the album, it is really unbelievable that so many death metal

 bands preferred the deeper and more useless vocal style that Barnes used after this.
 He sounds somewhat like a more demonic